lammps/lammps/doc/src/fix_mdi_qmmm.rst

 """""""""""

-This command enables LAMMPS to act as a client with another server code to perform a couple QMMM (quantum-mechanics molecular-mechanics) simulation.
-LAMMPS will perform classical MD (molecular-mechnanics) for the (typically larger) MM portion of the system.
-A quantum mechanics code will calculate quantum effects for the QM portion of the system.
+This command enables LAMMPS to act as a client with another server code to perform a coupled QMMM (quantum-mechanics/molecular-mechanics) simulation.
+LAMMPS will perform classical MD (molecular-mechnanics or MM) for the (typically larger) MM portion of the system.
+A quantum mechanics code will calculate quantum energy and forces for the QM portion of the system.
+The two codes work together to calculate the energy and forces due to the cross interactions between QM and MM atoms.
 The QM server code must support use of the `MDI Library
 <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_ as
 explained below.

+The partitioning of the system between QM and MM atoms is determined by the specified group.
+Atoms in that group are QM atoms; the remaining atoms are MM atoms.
+The input script should

+need to remove bonds/etc between QM atoms currently no bonds between QM/MM atoms are allowed need to be able to compute Coulomb only portion of the force field in a pair style, use hybrid must be a charged system

+explain the 2 algs: DIRECT and POTENTIAL

 The code coupling performed by this command is done via the `MDI Library <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_.